 - Wait for the process and Reboot the Device

-When GApps are flashed, Google applications always install as System apps.
-So either flash the Micro package or flash Full package or Stock package.
-Usually, Devs recommend the Pico GApps so bugs can be minimized but you can try Micro package because it is the lightest one which comes with Google app.
+Usually, Devs recommend the Pico GApps package because this is the lightest one so bugs can be minimized.
+But you can try Micro package because it is the lightest one that comes with Google app.

 Convert User app to system app via ADB.